The Hateful Eight (soundtrack): Background

-Ultimately Morricone changed his mind and agreed to score The Hateful Eight.

-On June 12, 2015, Quentin Tarantino held court at Italy's 59th David di Donatello Awards in Rome, which he attended to collect prizes from several years back for Pulp Fiction and Django Unchained.
-Tarantino was handed two statuettes by Ennio Morricone.
+On June 12, 2015, Tarantino held court at Italy's 59th David di Donatello Awards in Rome, which he attended to collect prizes from several years back for Pulp Fiction and Django Unchained.
+Tarantino was handed two statuettes by Morricone.
 Both artists revealed that they met a day earlier and that Morricone agreed to compose music for a Tarantino movie.
-In July 2015, Quentin Tarantino announced after the screening of footage of his upcoming movie The Hateful Eight at the San Diego Comic-Con International that Ennio Morricone will score the film, the first Western Morricone has scored since 1981.
+In July 2015, Tarantino announced after the screening of footage of The Hateful Eight at San Diego Comic-Con that Morricone would score the film, the first Western Morricone has scored since 1981.

 Recording process

 Morricone supplied music largely inspired by The Hateful Eights screenplay.
 The music is moody, tension-building work with music box nods to the Italian Giallo genre.

 The recording sessions began on July 18 at the Czech National Symphony Orchestra ’s studio "soundtrust" in Hostivař, Prague.
 Morricone previously conducted the orchestra CNSO for his soundtrack to Giuseppe Tornatore’s The Best Offer (2013) and during his 60th Anniversary Tour.
 Quentin Tarantino was also present during the 3-day recording sessions to supervise the work.

 In an August 2015 interview with Vulture, when Tarantino was asked how Morricone's score sounded, he joked, "It's horrible.
 What do you expect me to say?...You'll hear it when you see it.
 It's absolutely abysmal.
 No, there’s no whistling in this score."

 In a September 2015 interview with Dutch television broadcaster AVROTROS, Morricone stated that he did not want to repeat himself: "Can I repeat for Tarantino what I've done for Sergio Leone?
 It's not possible, right?
 It would be absurd.
 It would make Tarantino's movie look hideous, because that music is old, you see.
 I had to write it in another way.
 But I have written very important music for him.
 I don't know if he directly realized that, or if the others did.
 They didn't expect that music, that's why they didn't understand it.
 But he told me, after he had listened to it twice: it's ok, I like it.
 But at first it had been a shock.
 He had expected something completely different.
 But I didn't give that to him, because I didn't want to give him something he knew already."